cloudquery/cloudquery/plugins/transformer/basic/README.md

 # CloudQuery Basic Transformer Plugin

-This transformer plugin applies basic transformations in an arrow record
+This transformer plugin applies basic transformations to an Arrow record